Boku Betting Sites

 Low Maximum Deposit Limit

 Boku has a low maximum deposit limit – just £30 per day.

 This means that Boku betting is not recommended for high rollers, who may want to make much larger deposits regularly.

 How does betting with Boku affect your eligibility for bonuses such as a free bet, casino bonus or welcome bonus?
 It’s something of a mixed picture.

-When you use Boku to make a deposit directly, it’s likely that Boku betting sites will consider you eligible for free bets and other promotions.
+When you use Boku to make a deposit directly, Boku betting sites will likely consider you eligible for free bets and other promotions.

-However, when you use Boku to make a deposit via Neteller, an online betting site will view Neteller as the primary deposit method.
+However, when you use Boku to deposit via Neteller, a betting site will view Neteller as the primary deposit method.
 Deposits made using digital wallets such as Neteller are rarely eligible for free bets or promotions.

-Those familiar with online gambling will know that a free bet offer is likely to come with a ‘Full T & Cs apply” message.
-Check that message carefully to see what payment method exclusions apply.
-This might change from betting site to betting site, and promotion to promotion.
+Those familiar with online gambling will know that a free bet offer will likely come with a “Full T&Cs apply” message.
+Check the terms carefully to see what payment method exclusions apply.
+This might change from betting site to betting site and promotion to promotion.